tmergulhao/Ambience/README.md

 The swizzling is going to happen to the address of **Awake From Nib** but will not affect inner calls.
 Let me explain.
 When **UI Kit** calls `awakeFromNib` on a **UIView**, what is actually going to happen is `view.swizzled_awakeFromNib`.
 Nonetheless, when `swizzled_awakeFromNib` is called inside `swizzled_awakeFromNib`, it actually calls `awakeFromNib`, thus, giving us access to the default implementation.

-In another words, this is a complicated way of adding this few lines to **every single UIView and any of its children**:
+In another word, this is a complicated way of adding this few lines to **every single UIView and any of its children**:

 ```swift
 if ambience {